-One day course for primary school staff
+SLA one day course for secondary school library staff

 SLA one day course for primary and secondary school staff

-Trainer: Bev Humphrey Venue: Brecon Library
+Trainer: Bev Humphrey Venue: The King’s School, Worcester

 Using online media to enthuse students about reading and writing for pleasure is very powerful and can be done easily and cheaply..... as long as you have a 'road map' of sites to use!
 This course will act as an online sat nav, guiding you to resources and sites that you can use in your library.
 You will learn about using exciting video media to use in encouraging young people to read for pleasure, discover uses for Pinterest in education and be given ideas for low cost projects to help you develop a whole school reading culture.